swissellinor/es_griev_d/alte_readme/README.md

 ## Statistical classifier that uses logistic-regression to classify grievances based on feature-based rules.

 Pipeline that helps annotate features that are present in grievance frames in latin-american elite discourse (manifestos).
-In the next step the feature-counts for each item are transformed into vectors and given into a logistic regression model (grievance binominal and vector 7-dimensional).
+In the next step the feature-counts for each item are transformed into vectors and given into a logistic regression model.

 ### FEATURES

 Based on a qualitative analysis of the corpus, the multiple features were found as indicators of grievance frames and seven of them turned out to be significant:

-image-3.png

 **sentiment**
 - sentiment calculated with STANZA 0 - negative, 1- neutral, 2 - positive
 - Grievances are significantly more negative.
 Therefore, the higher the sentiment, the more probable it is a non-grievance

-**deprived_group** (Tag: +GROUP):
+**deprived_group** (Tag: +GRUPO):
 - wordlist here: https://github.com/swissellinor/thesis/blob/main/esgrievd/wordlists/deprived_group.jsondeprived_group.json
 - the higher the count of deprived_group, the more probable the item is a grievance

-**Problem framing:** (Tag: +PROBLEM):
+**Problem framing:** (Tag: +PROBLEMA):
 - wordlist here: https://github.com/swissellinor/thesis/blob/main/esgrievd/wordlists/problem_frame.json
 - the higher the count of problem_frames, the more probable it is a grievance